Why Hospitality Staffing Is Harder Than Ever (And How to Solve It)

 Declining Guest Experience and Satisfaction

-When staffing levels fall below operational needs, service standards begin to slip.
+When staffing levels fall below operational needs, service standards begin to slip and guest expectations go unmet in ways that generate negative online reviews and erode customer loyalty over time.

 In hotels: